 Sacci said the failure to reach an agreement had far-reaching implications.

 “The failure to reach an agreement has an impact on the economy that stretches beyond the Public Service Commission,” it said.
+“Additional pressure on public-sector finances and the subsequent need to increase the taxes will have consequential downstream impact on both business and consumers.”

 The National Youth Development Agency (NYDA) also expressed concern about the strike, especially its impact on the education sector.